Treating depression in adults with TMS - the evidence

 In 2017, the Royal College of Psychiatrists stated that the “Efficacy for rTMS treatment for major depression has been well established over the recent years…. over the past decade rTMS has been widely used for the treatment of depression and is now an established safe and effective treatment option for depression and treatment resistant depression.”

-How Effective is TMS for the Treatment of Depression?
+How effective is TMS for the treatment of depression?

 An analysis was conducted on a case series of 428 patients treated at Smart TMS for Unipolar Depression.
 These individuals had previously shown resistance to both psychological intervention and/or antidepressant medication.
 Out of the 428 patients, 222 met the selection criteria, with 55% achieving remission.
 Moreover, 74% experience a notable 20% or more reduction in their depression symptoms.
 Additionally, 27% achieved complete elimination of all depression symptoms.
 These results are generally better than those reported in the scientific literature.
 In 2012, Carpenter reviewed 307 patients treated at 42 TMS clinics in the USA and found that the remission rate for patients with depression was 40%.